The Causal Structure of QED in Curved Spacetime: Analyticity and the Refractive Index: Example 1: symmetric plane waves

 \subsection{The general symmetric plane wave}

 We now extend this analysis to the general symmetric plane wave \eqref{wqq}.
-Writing ${\cal F}_{ij}(z)={\cal F}_j(z)\delta_{ij}$, we have \EQ{ {\cal F}_{1}(z)= \int_0^{\infty-i\epsilon}dt\,ie^{-izt}\left[\frac1{t^2}- \frac{\sigma_1^{3/2}\sigma_2^{1/2}}{\sin^{3/2}\sigma_1t\sin^{1/2} \sigma_2t}\right] } and similarly for ${\cal F}_{2}(z)$ with $\sigma_1\leftrightarrow\sigma_2$.
+Writing ${\cal F}_{ij}(z)={\cal F}_j(z)\delta_{ij}$, we have \EQ{ {\cal F}_{1}(z)= \int_0^{\infty-i\epsilon}dt\,ie^{-izt}\left[ \frac{\sigma_1^{3/2}\sigma_2^{1/2}}{\sin^{3/2}\sigma_1t\sin^{1/2} \sigma_2t}-\frac1{t^2}\right] } and similarly for ${\cal F}_{2}(z)$ with $\sigma_1\leftrightarrow\sigma_2$.
 With no loss of generality we can assume $\sigma_1$ is real, while $\sigma_2$ can be real or imaginary with $\sigma_1>|\sigma_2|$ (and we shall assume that $\sigma_1$ is positive and $\text{arg}\,\sigma_2$ is either 0 or $\tfrac\pi2$).
 To define a physical sheet, we continue ${\cal F}_{+j}(z) \equiv{\cal F}_{j}(z)$ into the lower-half plane (including the positive real axis) and glue it to ${\cal F}_{-j}(z)=-{\cal F}_{+j}(-z)$ in the upper-half plane, just as in the conformally flat example.

 To demonstrate the new physics arising here, we numerically calculate the refractive index for the Ricci flat symmetric plane wave metric, $\sigma_1=\sigma$ and $\sigma_2=i\sigma$.
 This displays gravitational birefringence, in that the two polarizations move with different refractive indices.
 Moreover, in this case, the refractive index also develops an imaginary part, which would not be seen in the low-frequency expansion based on the effective action.
 The real and imaginary parts of the refractive indices are plotted in Fig.~\ref{p14}.
-Remarkably, and unlike the usual case of dispersive scattering where $\text{Im}\,\Bn(\omega) > 0$, we find that here the imaginary part of the refractive index is negative.